-If El Paso CAD receives a jurisdiction challenge on an industrial category of properties, the contract appraisers assigned to those accounts will research the appraisal roll to see what other similar properties exist.
+If a jurisdiction challenge is received by El Paso CAD on an industrial category of properties, the contract appraisers assigned to those accounts will research the appraisal roll to see what other similar properties exist.
 The real property values can be compared on an average value per square foot of structure basis, but the differences from one facility to another must be carefully compared because it is unlikely that two different facilities are going to build like improvements and use them in similar ways.
-In like manner, the business personal property values can be compared per category, such as furniture and fixtures, machinery and equipment, etc., but the same comparison of the type of and use of the property must be examined to ensure proper comparison.
+In like manner, the business personal property values can be compared per category, such as furniture and fixtures, machinery and equipment, etc., but the same comparison of the type of and use of the property must be examined to ensure property comparison.